Thurmon E. Lockhart: Career

-Lockhart joined Virginia Tech as an Assistant Professor in Grado Department of Industrial and Systems Engineering in 2000, becoming Associate Professor in 2006 and Full Professor in 2013.
-He left Virginia Tech in 2014 to join Arizona State University as Professor of Biomedical Engineering in School of Biological and Health Systems Engineering and Ira A. Fulton Schools of Engineering.
+Lockhart joined Virginia Tech as an assistant professor in Grado Department of Industrial and Systems Engineering in 2000, becoming associate professor in 2006 and full professor in 2013.
+He left Virginia Tech in 2014 to join Arizona State University as professor of biomedical engineering in school of biological and health systems engineering and Ira A. Fulton Schools of Engineering.

-In 2008, Lockhart was appointed as a Guest Professor at Ghent University in Ghent, Belgium.
-In 2014, he joined the Barrow Neurological Institute as an Adjunct Professor in the Department of Neurobiology.
-Lockhart has been a Research Affiliate Professor at College of Medicine at Mayo Clinic Arizona since 2017.
+In 2008, Lockhart was appointed as a guest professor at Ghent University in Ghent, Belgium.
+In 2014, he joined the Barrow Neurological Institute as an adjunct professor in the department of neurobiology.
+Lockhart has been a research affiliate professor at college of medicine at Mayo Clinic Arizona since 2017.

-From 2010 to 2016, he was the Editor for Ergonomics.
-He has been an Associate Editor of Annals of Biomedical Engineering since 2010, part of the Editorial Board of Journal of Biomechanics since 2015 and the Editor-in-Chief of Sci, Wearable Biomedical Systems since 2018.
+From 2010 to 2016, he was the editor for Ergonomics.
+He has been an associate editor of Annals of Biomedical Engineering since 2010, part of the editorial board of Journal of Biomechanics since 2015 and the guest editor of PLOS Computational Biology, and an Editor of Scientific Reports.